Geometric stochastic heat equations: Application to SPDEs

 Let $\Vec(\CS,\CS_{\<diff>})$ be the vector space generated by $\CS$ and $\CS_{\<diff>}$.
 As a consequence of the previous properties, one can deduce the following lemma:

 \begin{lemma} The linear map $P_\Ito$ is a self-adjoint projection on $\Vec(\CS,\CS_{\<diff>})$ and $\range(P_\Ito)= \Vec(\CS_{\Ito},\CS_{\Ito}^{\<diff>})$. \end{lemma}

-\begin{proof} For $m \ge 0$, write $E_m \subset \bar \CS_{\red,\<diff>}$ for the set of elements of the form $\alpha \gen k \ell$ for $k+\ell = m$ and $\alpha \in \Sym(m,2)$.
+\begin{proof} For $m \ge 0$, write $E_m \subset T_{\red,\<diff>}$ for the set of elements of the form $\alpha \gen k \ell$ for $k+\ell = m$ and $\alpha \in \Sym(2,m)$.
 This set is of cardinality $2^m$ since by the correspondence indicated in Remark~\ref{cycle CS red} we can interpret its elements as precisely those graphs with $m$ inputs, two outputs, and two nodes of type $\<generic>$, so that that there are $2^m$ ways of connecting the inputs to the two nodes.
 (There are of course also two ways of connecting these nodes to the two outputs, but these are isomorphic to the graphs obtained by a suitable permutation of the inputs.)
-Furthermore, since all of their edges are anchored,

 The map $M_\Ito$ is then given by \begin{equ} M_\Ito h = 2^{-m} \sum_{g \in E_{m}} g\;,\qquad \forall h \in E_m\;. \end{equ} Since all elements of $E_m$ have the same directed graph structure (since for the purpose of that structure we identify the two vertices of type $\<generic>$), it follows that $M_\Ito$ does not change that structure.
 This immediately shows that $M_\Ito$ commutes with $P^\acyc$, so that $P_\Ito^2 = P_\Ito$, since both $P^\acyc$ and $M_\Ito$ are idempotent.
 To show that $P_\Ito$ is self-adjoint, it therefore suffices to show that both $P^\acyc$ and $M_\Ito$ are self-adjoint.
 The fact that this is the case for $P^\acyc$ is obvious since it is diagonal in the basis given by $\CX$-graphs with pairings, which is also orthogonal for our scalar product.